markusfisch/bots/README.md

 	v - go one step backward

 The server will process _one_ command per turn only.

 Invalid commands are ignored.
-Sending multiple characters simply fills the network buffer and the server will process this queue in following turns.
+Sending multiple command characters simply fills the network buffer and the server will process the accumulated commands in following turns.

 ## Build and run the server